John Hanhardt

-John G. Hanhardt is an American author, art historian, and curator of film and media arts.
+John G. Hanhardt (born February 13, 1945) is an American author, art historian, and curator of film and media arts.
 Hanhardt was the Consulting Senior Curator for Media Arts at the Smithsonian Museum of American Art, where he developed exhibitions, collections, and archives in film and the media arts.

 He is considered to be one of the leading scholars on video artist Nam June Paik.

 Personal life

 Hanhardt grew up in Rochester, New York.
 He received his bachelor's degree from the University of Rochester in 1967, and his master's degree and additional graduate work (ABD) in cinema studies from New York University in 1970.